bbatsov/emacsredux/_posts/2023-03-12-remove-keybinding-in-emacs.md

 But wait, there's more!
-The [bind-key](https://elpa.gnu.org/packages/bind-key.html) package, that's used internally by `use-package` and is available on GNU ELPA can also come in handy for removing keybindings.
+The [bind-key](https://elpa.gnu.org/packages/bind-key.html) package, that's used internally by `use-package` and is available on GNU ELPA, can also come in handy for removing keybindings.
 It features the macro `unbind-key` that does exactly what we need.
 Here's one example usage: